-The main objectives of the register are to:
+The register’s main objectives are to:

-The FSPR is managed by the Companies Office, business unit within the Ministry of Business, Innovation and Employment.
+The FSPR is managed by the Companies Office, a business unit within the Ministry of Business, Innovation and Employment.

 The Registrar of Companies is responsible for the FSPR.